 Frequently asked questions

-How does age affect pet insurance?
+How does my pet’s age affect pet insurance?

 How does my address affect pet insurance?

-While your address shouldn’t affect the cost of your pet insurance drastically, vet bills do vary across different regions, so you may find those costs passed on in your premiums.
+While your address shouldn’t affect the cost of your pet insurance drastically, vet bills do vary across different regions.
+This means you might find those costs passed on in your premiums.

 Does pet insurance include kennel or cattery fees?

 Pet insurance could include cover for boarding your pet in a kennel or cattery if you need to go into hospital and are unable to look after them.
-There might be a minimum number of days you need to be in hospital for, to be able to claim.
-Check the terms and conditions of your policy to be sure this is covered.
+There may be a minimum number of days you need to be in hospital for in order to claim.

 Can I get cover that starts immediately?

 No, there’s usually a waiting period before your pet cover begins.
 This is to stop people using their new pet insurance policy to cover conditions they already knew their pet had.

 Can I cover more than one pet on the same policy?

 If your dog or cat is microchipped, contact the microchipping company to see if they’ve been handed in anywhere.
-Contact your local animal rescue centre, ask your neighbours and put the word out on social media.
+Failing that, get in touch with your local animal rescue centre, ask your neighbours and put the word out on social media.

 Will pet insurance cover life-threatening injuries or illness?